CMU-CREATE-Lab/smell-pittsburgh-prediction/dataset/v1/README.md

 # smell-pittsburgh-dataset-v1

+Smell Pittsburgh is a web-based application that crowdsources smell reports so we all can better track how odors from pollutants travel through the air across the Pittsburgh region.
+More information is on the [Smell Pittsburgh website](https://smellpgh.org).

 This is the first version of the Smell Pittsburgh dataset from 10/31/2016 (month/day/year) to 9/30/2018, including the following zipcodes in the Pittsburgh region in Pennsylvania, USA:

 15221, 15218, 15222, 15219, 15201, 15224, 15213, 15232, 15206, 15208, 15217, 15207, 15260, 15104